jonathanschneider/ProPresenter-Suite/README.md

 -  Merge two presentations into one (merge two languages)
 -  Switch the layers of two text fields in one presentation (switch languages)

+## Installation

+The release_builds folder contains executables for Windows and macOS.

+For Windows [UnRTF](https://www.gnu.org/software/unrtf/) must be installed manually.

 ## Development

 As we have upgraded to ProPresenter 7 this project is no longer maintained but maybe it helps someone else.
 Unfortunately the GUI is only in German.
 Pull requests welcome.